RugbugRedfern/Redlabs-Game-Launcher/README.md

 This repository contains all of the necessary data for the Redlabs Game Launcher to retrieve info about the current available games.

+## Usage

+The file `games.json` contains all of the info for the available games.

 Each game must have this associated information:
 ```csharp
 title // The game title